 He has visited virtually every country in Central and South America, and memorable travels include a ride across the Andes from Argentina to Chile, jungle lodges of Ecuador, Guyana, the Serra Geral and wine valleys of southern Brazil, and the Missions of Paraguay.
 His family were willing guinea pigs on many Latin American jaunts - which have included Brazil, Venezuela, Guatemala and Honduras, and northern Argentina.
 He first drove on the Carretera Austral in 1996 and has kept a keen eye on subsequent developments, such as new bridges, passes and ferry routes.

-Edward was chairman of the Latin American Travel Association for ten years and is a trustee of the LATA Foundation.
+Ed was chairman of the Latin American Travel Association for ten years and was a founder trustee of the LATA Foundation.

 Most memorable moment